MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/quick-start-guide/running-prompts-from-files.md

 Note the special `input` token within the `skprompt.txt` file, commonly referred to as a "function parameter," this token allows you as the developer to pass inputs when invoking the function.
 We'll explore later how functions can accept multiple variables in the [context variables guide](./context-variables-chat.md).

-If you want to see other examples of plugins, check out the [sample plugins folder](https://github.com/microsoft/semantic-kernel/tree/main/samples/skills) in the GitHub repo.
+If you want to see other examples of plugins, check out the [sample plugins folder](https://github.com/microsoft/semantic-kernel/tree/main/samples/plugins) in the GitHub repo.
 This folder includes the following sample plugins:

 - `CalendarSkill` - A plugin that allows you to create calendar events
 - `ChatSkill` - A plugin that allows you to chat with the AI
 - `ChildrensBookSkill` - A plugin that allows you to generate children's stories
 - `ClassificationSkill` - A plugin that allows you to classify text
 - `CodingSkill` - A plugin that allows you to generate code
-- `FunSkill` - A plugin that allows you to generate jokes
+- `FunPlugin` - A plugin that allows you to generate jokes
 - `IntentDetectionSkill` - A plugin that allows you to detect intents
 - `MiscSkill` - A plugin that provides miscellaneous functions
 - `QASkill` - A plugin that allows you to answer questions
-- `SummarizeSkill` - A plugin that allows you to summarize text
+- `SummarizePlugin` - A plugin that allows you to summarize text
-- `WriterSkill` - A plugin that allows you to generate text
+- `WriterPlugin` - A plugin that allows you to generate text

 ## 3) Load a plugin into the kernel

 Now that you understand the structure of a plugin, let's see how to load a plugin into the kernel.
-The following code snippets show how to load the `FunSkill` plugin into the kernel along with all of its semantic functions.
+The following code snippets show how to load the `FunPlugin` plugin into the kernel along with all of its semantic functions.

 # [C#](#tab/Csharp)